moderndatacompany/dataos.info/docs/resources/stacks/data_toolbox.md

 # Toolbox

-Toolbox Stack or Data Toolbox Stack provides vital functionality in case of metadata updation in Icebase depots.
-When data is ingested into Icebase using Flare workflow, the metadata of ingested datasets needs to be registered with Metis before it can be queried using Workbench.
+Toolbox Stack or Data Toolbox Stack provides vital functionality in case of metadata updation in [Icebase](../depot.md#icebase) depots.
+When data is ingested into Icebase using [Flare](./flare.md)Stack, the metadata of ingested datasets needs to be registered with [Metis](../../interfaces/metis.md) before it can be queried using [Workbench](../../interfaces/workbench.md).
 The Data Toolbox allows `set_version` action on the data stored in the DataOS internal storage Icebase, which uses the Iceberg format.
-The Metis keeps track of the Iceberg table by storing a reference to the latest metadata file.
+The [Metis](../../interfaces/metis.md) keeps track of the Iceberg table by storing a reference to the latest metadata file.
 Using the Data Toolbox `set_version` action, you can update the metadata version to the latest or any specific version.

 ## Syntax of Toolbox-stack Specific Section